Our Best Make-Ahead Tips for Your Easiest Thanksgiving Yet

 Finally, cocktail hour and post-dinner drinks should not be neglected.
 Make your simple syrup now or take it one step further and infuse it with warm winter spices.
 Or throw a few cinnamon sticks or cloves in a bottle of bourbon or aged rum to spice things up!

-Get the recipe: Apple & Cinnamon Infused Bourbon
+Get a recipe: Apple & Cinnamon Infused Bourbon

 What parts of Thanksgiving dinner do you like to make ahead?